MustardOS/mustardos.github.io/systems/handheld/nds.md

 ![](../assets/images/drastic_new.png)

 {: .new}
-> muOS includes both DraStic, and the modified version by trngaje
+> MustardOS includes both DraStic, and the modified version by trngaje
 > For most uses the modified version is preferred.

 ## Advanced DraStic (trngaje) Keys